Skip to main content

 Oregon City, Oregon · FDIC Cert #58428

-Lewis&Clark Bank is an FDIC-insured bank (Certificate #58428) with $385M in total assets and $266M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Lewis&Clark Bank, an FDIC-insured bank (Certificate #58428) with $385M in total assets and $266M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Oregon City, Oregon, the bank maintains a Tier 1 capital ratio of 20.00% (Well-Capitalized) and a nonperforming loan ratio of 0.05%.
-BankHealthData assigns a composite Health Grade of A (92/100).
+BankHealthData assigns a composite Health Grade of A (92/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Lewis&Clark Bank (FDIC cert 58428) is a community bank — $385M in total assets, $266M in deposits, serving the Oregon City, Oregon area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.